-The Brain Injury Association of Windsor and Essex County has announced the creation of a “Butterfly Lane” in Walkerville on October 2, 2021 with a ribbon cutting ceremony.
+The Brain Injury Association of Windsor and Essex County (BAIWE) officially opened “Butterfly Lane” in Walkerville on October 2, 2021 with a ribbon cutting ceremony.

 This project’s main purpose is to create awareness of the prevalence of brain injury in the community as well as educate people to this “invisible” disability.
 It is part of BIAWE’s mission to enhance the lives of those affect by an acquired brain injury through education, awareness and support.

 The life of a butterfly symbolizes the life of an individual with a brain injury.
 Much like a butterfly that develops from a caterpillar during the chrysalis process, the journey of a person with a brain injury can be transforming.
 Often, an individual with a brain injury is not the person that they once were.
 There is nor more striking symbol of a transformation than a butterfly.
 This transformation symbolically represents hope and new beginnings.
 This transformation happens with help from the right people from the Brain Injury Association.

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.” – Maya Angelou.

 WINDSOR STAR: https://windsorstar.com/news/local-news/butterfly-lane-mural-project-raises-awareness-of-brain-injuries